The global pandemic has caused great chaos and uncertainty and has caused many HR professionals to look into how to become a freelance HR consultant.

 - Check out the stories from other HR professionals about how they started out as independent freelance Human Resources consultants.
 You’ll learn so much!
 You’ll find these interviews on the A Better HR Business podcast.

-- Consider joining the next HR Consultant Bootcamp.
-Previous attendees have loved the support and ideas you’ll get.
+- Consider joining the HR Business Accelerator.
+You’ll love the support and ideas you’ll get.

 While you’re here, be sure to join my private HR marketing newsletter for consultants in the Human Resources industry.